-Starting a student bank account is a great first move on the path to financial stability and there are some great perks to opening one once results-day has been and gone.
-Interest-free overdrafts, cashback on direct debits and household bills, student credit cards and discounts on public transport are all perks with which banks like to tempt you.
+Starting a student bank account is a great first move on the path to financial stability, and there are some great perks to opening one once results-day has been and gone.
+Interest-free overdrafts, cashback on direct debits and household bills, student credit cards, and public transport discounts are all perks with which banks like to tempt you.
 But be wary of the small print!
-You may have to adhere to certain terms in order to take advantage of these, such as paying in a minimum amount each month.
+You may have to adhere to specific terms to take advantage of these, such as paying in a minimum amount each month.
 If you exceed your overdraft allowance, be prepared to pay extra fees.
-Comparison websites such as USwitch, MoneySupermarket and GoCompare can be useful in finding the right account, but bear in mind that first year students aren’t usually eligible for such attractive overdraft offers.
+Comparison websites such as Money Supermarket, Compare The Market and Go Compare can help you find the correct account but bear in mind that first-year students aren’t usually eligible for such attractive overdraft offers.

 Any graduate will know that it’s all too easy to stick your head in the sand and let bills pile up.

-The fact is, if you don’t deal with them early on, sooner or later those bills are going to come back to bite you.
+The fact is, if you don’t deal with them early on, sooner or later, those bills are going to come back to bite you.

 If you’re in shared accommodation, be sure to keep utility bills in a designated place where all housemates can see them (a magnet on the front of the fridge works wonders here!).

 Arrange a morning/evening in your weekly schedule where you sit down and assess your outgoings.
 You’ll be amazed at how your bank balance will benefit from a little TLC.